Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Proof of Proposition

-Fix a stated framed oriented link $(K, s)$ in the thickened biangle $\biang \times (0, 1)$; see \S \ref{ssec:stated-links}.
+Fix a stated framed oriented link $(K, s)$ in the thickened biangle $\mathfrak{B} \times (0, 1)$; see \S \ref{ssec:stated-links}.
 Recall that by definition the framing on the boundary $\partial K$ points up in the vertical direction.
-That is, the framing vector is $(X, Y, Z) = (0, 0, 1)$ in biangle coordinates (\S \ref{sssec:alternative-definition}); see the left hand side of Figure \ref{fig:DandG} where the small ``bullseyes'', indicating the tips of the framing vectors, point out of the page toward the eye of the reader.
-Recall that, by definition, points of $\partial K$ lying on the same boundary component of $\biang \times (0, 1)$ have distinct heights, namely, distinct Z-coordinates.
+That is, the framing vector is $(X, Y, Z) = (0, 0, 1)$ in biangle coordinates (\S \ref{sssec:alternative-definition}); see the left hand side of Figure \ref{fig:DandG} where the `bullseyes', indicating the tips of the framing vectors, point out of the page toward the eye of the reader.
+Recall that, by definition, elements of $\partial K$ lying on the same boundary component of $\mathfrak{B} \times (0, 1)$ have distinct heights, namely, distinct Z-coordinates (Remark \ref{rem:higher-lower}).

-We now ``turn our heads'' as in \S \ref{sssec:alternative-definition}, say from the perspective of Person G. More precisely, by applying the $G$-coordinate transformation $\varphi_G$ we obtain a link $K_G = \varphi_G(K)$ in $\mathbb{R}^2 \times [0, 1]$.
-However, $K_G$ is not a \textit{framed} link, according to the definition in \S \ref{sssec:category-of-ribbons}.
+We now `turn our head' as in \S \ref{sssec:alternative-definition}, say from the perspective of Person G. More precisely, by applying the $G$-coordinate transformation $\varphi_G$ we obtain a link $L_G = \varphi_G(K)$ in $\mathbb{R}^2 \times [0, 1]$.
+However, $L_G$ is not yet a framed link, according to the definition in \S \ref{sssec:category-of-ribbons}.
 Indeed, its framing vectors on the boundary $\mathbb{R}^2 \times \left\{ 0, 1 \right\}$ are all $(x_G, y_G, z_G) = (1, 0, 0)$ in ribbon coordinates.
-To fix this, we rotate each framing vector 90 degrees toward Person G, yielding an appropriate framing vector $(x_G, y_G, z_G)=(0, -1, 0)$.
-Similarly, by this process we obtain a \textit{possibly different} framed link $K_D$ in $\mathbb{R}^2 \times [0, 1]$ from Person D's perspective; see Figure \ref{fig:DandG}.
-We say that the new framed links $K_G$ and $K_D$ have been \textit{corrected}.
+To fix this, we rotate each framing vector 90 degrees toward Person G, yielding an appropriate framing vector $(x_G, y_G, z_G)=(0, -1, 0).$ We call the resulting framed link again $L_G$.
+Similarly, by this process we obtain a, possibly different, framed link $L_D$ in $\mathbb{R}^2 \times [0, 1]$ from Person D's perspective; see Figure \ref{fig:DandG}.
+We say that the new framed links $L_G$ and $L_D$ have been \textit{corrected}.

-Critically, note that this process of correcting the framing may introduce a \underline{twist} in the link.
-Indeed, as an example, on the right hand side of Figure \ref{fig:DandG} the framed link $K$ acquires a right-handed twist from Person D's perspective (this is a fun exercise best understood by playing with an old belt).
+Importantly, note that this process of correcting the framing may introduce a twist in the link.
+Indeed, as an example, on the right hand side of Figure \ref{fig:DandG} the framed link $K$ acquires a right-handed twist from Person D's perspective.
 On the other hand, there is no twist from Person G's perspective.

-As one last topological remark before we proceed with the algebraic setup, note that the ``distinct heights/Z-coordinates condition'' (see just above) for the link boundary $\partial K$ is consistent with the ``distinct $x$-coordinates condition'' for $\partial K_G$ and $\partial K_D$ (see \S \ref{sssec:category-of-ribbons}).
+Note also that the distinct Z-coordinates condition for the link boundary $\partial K$ is consistent with the distinct $x$-coordinates condition for $\partial L_G$ and $\partial L_D$ (see \S \ref{sssec:category-of-ribbons}).